What Is CBD?

 Still, cannabidiol (CBD) is a compound found in marijuana, just at lower concentrations compared to hemp.
 This difference between hemp and marijuana is what the 2018 Farm Bill set out to define.

-If your online research has led you to the term “2018 Farm Bill,” then you are definitely in the weeds—pun intended.
+If your online research has led you to the term “2018 Farm Bill,” then you are definitely in the cannabis—pun intended.
 Among other things, the 2018 Farm Bill set out to federally define the differences between cannabis plants, citing hemp’s miniscule THC percentage as the red dividing line: less than 0.3% by dry weight.
 This Farm Bill effectively legalized the agricultural production, distribution, and sale of hemp nationwide.[7]

 However, some states and local municipalities have taken cause in recent years, challenging this legislation.
 Plus, the upcoming 2023 Farm Bill (set to be published in 2024) promises updated policies on hemp.
 So, what does the future hold for hemp?